-Elements of a premises liability claim
+Common causes of premises liability accidents

-To prevail on a premises liability claim, you must prove each element, including that the defendant — such as the landlord of your residential apartment or the owner of a business — owed you a duty of care and breached that duty, resulting in your injury.
+To prevail on a premises liability claim, you must prove that the defendant — such as the landlord of your residential apartment or the owner of a business — owed you a duty of care and breached that duty, resulting in your injury.
 The level of a property owner’s duty depends on your status when you are injured.
 The three categories of premises liability plaintiffs are:

 - Trespasser — Even if you were not invited onto the property, the owner has a basic duty to warn you about dangers that might harm you.